Hades-Speedrunning/RunControl/HOWTO.md

 ### Example

-Here's how this might look for a random combat room:
+Here's how this might look for a standard combat room:

 ```lua
 Data = {